Paper: Benchmarking Parity Games

 - Parity game generator GitHub repository.
 This is the code I used to generate the parity games.
 For instructions see the ReadMe in the repository.

 - PGInfo GitHub repository.
 This is the tool that I created to determine the structural information of the parity games.

-- The generated games, and the corresponding data is available from the servers of the Open University in the Netherlands, you can download the following:
+- The generated games, and the corresponding data are available on Figshare.
+This includes the following: